 Berry Chia Pudding Parfait

 Because we can’t just stop at the smooth red berry chia pudding, we should layer it with the classic vanilla chia pudding.
-Why?
-Because we can.
-But adding a layer of vanilla cream makes a dessert that reminiscent of berries and cream.
+Adding a layer of vanilla cream makes a dessert that reminiscent of berries and cream.
 It doesn’t get much better than that!

 Red Berry Smooth Chia Seed Pudding

-- In a blender (such as a Vitamix or Nutri Bullet), add all of the ingredients and blend until smooth – about 1-2 minutes.
-If using frozen fruit, the mix will have the consistency of a smoothie, and you could enjoy right away.
+- If using frozen fruit – The pudding will have the consistency of a smoothie, and you could enjoy right away.

-- Transfer the pudding to a bowl and chill in the refrigerator for at least 2 hours to set.
+- If using fresh fruit – Transfer the pudding to serving glasses or a bowl, cover, and chill in the refrigerator for at least 4 hours, or overnight.